AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 ### Problem 1: Describing "given"

 The first issue appears quickly when you need to describe the tests.
 If test data is shared, it's difficult to clearly explain what each test is fed with.
-You might try something like "GIVEN a list of movie ratings," but that's a rather shallow description.
-Ideally, we want to describe each test clearly, e.g., "GIVEN movie ratings from multiple users" or "GIVEN multiple positive (>= 4) ratings for a single movie".
+You might try something like "GIVEN a list of movie ratings", but that's a rather shallow description.
+Ideally, we want to describe each test clearly, e.g. "GIVEN movie ratings from multiple users" or "GIVEN multiple positive (>= 4) ratings for a single movie".

 Of course, you could assume that the shared data is diversified enough to meet the requirements of every test, but that often proves difficult or even impossible.
+For instance, one test might require an empty list instead of the actual data.
 Codebases evolve constantly, and if multiple tests depend on shared test data, there's no guarantee that even a small change won't break their descriptions.
 On top of that, tests may end up verifying contradictory cases.

 ### Problem 2: Describing "then"